 What: Bright, colourful, fun, vibrant - Haveli is the sort of buzzy Indian restaurant we all wish we could have in our neighbourhood, and just one of many exciting restaurants putting Ponteland on the gastronomic map.
 This regular award-winner has a huge menu packed with outstanding cooking and all at excellent value.
 This signature biryani and Railway Lamb Curry are both must-orders.

-What the Michelin Guide says: ‘Satisfying Indian dishes at eye-catchingly affordable prices is the name of the game at this smart spot in an outer Newcastle suburb.’
+What the Michelin Guide says: ‘Satisfying Indian dishes at eye-catchingly affordable prices is the name of the game at this smart spot in an outer Newcastle suburb.
+The chef's signature curries are well worth an order, like the 'jhinga moilley', which combines succulent prawns with a velvety, deftly balanced coconut and ginger sauce.’

 Where: 3-5 Broadway, Darras Hall, NE20 9PW